-If you’re caring or going to be caring for some who’s had a stroke, you may feel particularly overwhelmed.
+If you’re caring or going to be caring for someone who’s had a stroke, you may feel particularly overwhelmed.
 But you don’t have to do it all on your own.

 These are our tips to help you find the support you need.

 Often people don’t choose to become carers – it just happens.
 You probably feel that you’re doing what anyone else would do in the same situation.
 But this can also mean that you’re completely unprepared for the role.
 So it’s vital that you get the right information and support to help you.

 In the early days you’re probably just focusing on one day at a time, which is completely understandable.
 There are a lot of changes to come to terms with.
 But staying informed will help you feel more in control and confident about making decisions when you need to.